raghavbtech/ai-finance/README.md

 9000,New phone,shopping,2026-03-10
 ```

-Dates must not be in the future.
-Invalid rows are skipped and reported in the response.
+Bank statement format is also supported — if your CSV has `date`, `details`, `debit`, `credit`, `balance` columns, the app auto-detects it and imports only debit rows.

 ---

-## How the ML works
+## How the ML Works

-**Anomaly Detection**
-Uses Isolation Forest from scikit-learn.
-It trains on the user's transaction amounts and flags anything that's statistically unusual.
-A ₹9000 transaction when everything else is ₹300-800 will get flagged.
+**Anomaly Detection** — Isolation Forest trained on the user's transaction amounts.
+Flags anything statistically unusual.
+A ₹9,000 transaction when everything else is ₹300–800 gets flagged.
+Requires at least 5 transactions.

-**Expense Prediction**
-Groups transactions by month, then fits a Linear Regression model on the monthly totals.
-Predicts the next month by extending the trend line.
+**Expense Prediction** — Groups transactions by month, fits a Linear Regression model on the monthly totals, and extends the trend to predict next month.
+Requires data across at least 2 different months.

-**Auto Category Detection**
-A TF-IDF vectorizer converts the transaction description into a numeric vector, then a Logistic Regression classifier predicts the category.
-Trained on common Indian transaction descriptions like "Swiggy order", "Uber ride", "Amazon purchase", etc.
+**Auto Category Detection** — TF-IDF vectorizer converts the transaction description to a numeric vector, then Logistic Regression classifies it.
+Trained on common Indian transaction descriptions like "Swiggy order" → Food, "Uber ride" → Transport, "Amazon purchase" → Shopping.

 ---

-## Screenshots
+## Deployment

-*(coming soon)*
+- **Backend** — Render Web Service, Python 3.11 (pinned via `.python-version`), `build.sh` runs install + migrate + demo seed
+- **Database** — Neon PostgreSQL (free tier, no 90-day expiry)
+- **Frontend** — Vercel, set `NEXT_PUBLIC_API_URL` environment variable to your Render backend URL

 ---

 ## Roadmap

-Things I want to add next:

 - SMS transaction parsing
 - Recurring expense detection